This article will help you read and understand your pathology report for squamous cell carcinoma of the vagina.

 Finding cancer cells in a lymph node is associated with a higher risk that the cancer cells will be found in other lymph nodes or in a distant organ such as the lungs.
 The risk is less if only isolated tumour cells were found.

 The pathologic stage for squamous cell carcinoma of the vagina is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.

 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means more advanced disease and worse prognosis.

 Squamous cell carcinoma is given a tumour stage between 1 and 4.
 Your pathologist will look for two features to determine the tumour stage:

 Squamous cell carcinoma is given an nodal stage of 0 or 1 based on the presence or absence of cancer cells in a lymph node.

 If no cancer cells are seen in any of the lymph nodes examined, the nodal stage is N0.
 Lymph nodes with isolated tumour cells are also given an nodal stage of N0.

 If no lymph nodes are submitted for pathological examination, the nodal stage cannot be determined and the nodal stage is listed as NX.

-Squamous cell carcinoma is given an metastatic stage between 0 and 1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
+Squamous cell carcinoma is given an metastatic stage of 0 or 1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
 The metastatic stage can only be assigned if tissue from a distant site is submitted for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as MX.